Setup GuideOpenClawMarch 14, 2026·8 min read

 Role

 Define what your agent does.
-Be specific about its domain and responsibilities.
-Example: 'You are a content marketing specialist for a SaaS product.'
+Be specific about its domain.
+Example: 'You are a content marketing specialist for SaaS products.'

 Rules

 Hard constraints the agent must follow.
 Use strong language: ALWAYS, NEVER, MUST.
-Example: 'ALWAYS respond in English.
-NEVER exceed 2,000 words.'
+Example: 'ALWAYS respond in English.'

 Personality

 How the agent communicates.
-Set tone, style, and voice.
+Set tone and style.
 Example: 'Tone: professional but approachable.
-Use active voice and short sentences.'
+Use short sentences.'

 Tools

 Which skills to use and when.
-Be explicit about triggers.
+Be explicit.
 Example: 'Use Browser WHEN you need to research a topic before writing.'

-Here is a practical example of a customized SOUL.md for a research assistant agent:
+Here is a complete example of a SOUL.md for a research assistant:

 # ResearchAssistant